Configuring Audits

 });

-Cherry-Picking and Excluding Rules
+Cherry-Picking and Excluding Rules by their id number

 The rule id number has to be found from Alfa technical documentation, it is the number in the SIA-RXX